IAAPA Committees, Subcommittees, and Task Forces

 Sustainability - Guides the association in all matters related to the long-term sustainable management of the association, develop strategies focused on inspiring global members to follow a sustainability agenda, and to facilitate the development of services and products supporting the sustainability agenda with membership.

-- Education Subcommittee – Oversees all education offers including regional events, webinars, and expos.
+- Regional Education Committee – Oversees all educational offers including regional events, webinars, and expos.
 Committee members define sessions, presentations, and speakers.
+This committee will also provide input and feedback for global programs developed by the global professional development and certification committee.

 - Global Constituency Committees